Kernersville, North Carolina: Education

-Winston-Salem/Forsyth County Schools serves the community.
+Winston-Salem/Forsyth County Schools covers the portions in Forsyth County, which make up a majority of the city.

 Kernersville is served by five public elementary schools, three public middle schools, and two public high schools – Robert B. Glenn High School and East Forsyth High School.
 These public schools are all a part of the Winston-Salem/Forsyth County Schools system.
-Kernersville is also home to four private schools, most prominently the Brookside Montessori School and Triad Baptist Christian Academy, as well as Bishop McGuinness Catholic High School.
-Oak Ridge Military Academy is located in nearby Oak Ridge, North Carolina.